|

-IN BRIEF
+IN SHORT

-Antimatter is often perceived as a concept stemming from science fiction, but it is indeed a scientific reality that raises numerous questions.
+Antimatter is often perceived as a concept born from science fiction, but it is indeed a scientific reality that raises many questions.
 This extremely rare material, often described as the antithesis of the matter we know, plays a fundamental role in the universe and in the laws of physics.
 In this article, we will explore the specifics of antimatter, its existence, its production, and the mysteries surrounding it.

 What is antimatter?